telerik/maui-docs/controls/barcode/1d-barcodes/barcode-1d-specifications.md

 One dimensional (1D) barcodes are made up of lines and spaces of various widths that create specific patterns.

-The following table describes the specific characteristics of the bar codes per type.
+The following table describes the specific characteristics of the barcodes per type.

 |Barcode type|Image|Description|Character Set|Length|Check Digit|
 |----|----|----|----|----|----|